-Non-disciplinary, non-punitive individualized service offered as appropriate and reasonably available without fee to the Complainant or Respondent before or after the filing of a formal complaint or where no formal complaint is filed.
-Supportive measures are designed to restore or preserve equal access to the education program or activity without unreasonably burdening the other party.
-The measures are designed to protect the safety of all parties or the educational environment or to deter sexual harassment.
+Individualized measures offered as appropriate, as reasonably available, without unreasonably burdening a Complainant or Respondent, not for punitive or disciplinary reasons, and without fee or charge to the Complainant or Respondent to (1) restore or preserve that party's access to LECOM's education program or activity, including measures that are designed to protect the safety of the parties or LECOM's educational environment; or (2) provide support during LECOM's informal resolution process, if any, investigation, and grievance procedures.
 They may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.